-- To ensure equality of opportunity for, and to eliminate prejudice and discrimination against, children with SEND. - To identify needs and provide support as early as possible, using the Essex Provision Guidance Toolbox to inform judgements. - To continually monitor the progress of all children through the graduated approach of assess, plan, do, review - To provide full access to the curriculum through differentiated planning by class teachers, with support from the SENCo and support staff.
+- To ensure equality of opportunity for, and to eliminate prejudice and discrimination against, children with SEND. - To identify needs and provide support as early as possible, using the Essex Ordinarily Available Guidance to inform judgements. - To continually monitor the progress of all children through the graduated approach of assess, plan, do, review. - To provide full access to the curriculum through differentiated planning by class teachers, with support from the SENCo and support staff.

-(Except where disapplication, arising from a Statement / Education, Health and Care Plan occurs)
+(Except where disapplication, arising from an Education, Health and Care Plan occurs)

-- In addition to High Quality Provision (EYFS) / Quality First Teaching (QFT) [this is also known as High Quality Teaching (HQT) in the Essex Provision Guidance Toolkit] to provide specific interventions matched to individual needs, for those children identified on the SEND Register. - To ensure that pupils with SEND are perceived positively by all members of the school community, and that SEND provision is positively valued and accessed by staff and parents / carers. - To enable children to move on from us having reached or exceeded their potential in the basic skills of English, Maths and social independence in order that they are able to meet the demands of their next school placement. - To involve parents / carers at every stage of the process to meet their child's SEND - To involve the children themselves in planning and in any decision making that affects them.
+- In addition to High Quality Provision (EYFS) / Quality First Teaching (QFT) [this is also known as High Quality Teaching (HQT) in the Essex Ordinarily Available Guidance] to provide specific interventions matched to individual needs, for those children identified on the SEND Register. - To identify training needs for teachers and staff to develop expertise. - To ensure that pupils with SEND are perceived positively by all members of the school community, and that SEND provision is positively valued and accessed by staff and parents / carers. - To enable children to move on from us having reached or exceeded their potential in the basic skills of English, Maths and social independence in order that they are able to meet the demands of their next school placement. - To involve parents / carers at every stage of the process to meet their child's SEND - To involve the children themselves in planning and in any decision making that affects them.